Shubhankar-Nath/Shubhankar-Nath/README.md

 I like to build things and I am a reasonably curious person.

-By the day, I am a Azure Consultant with Microsoft and still learning it bit by bit daily.
+By the day, I am a Azure Consultant with Microsoft and still learning it, bit-by-bit daily.
 I am passionate about teaching and a :white_heart: to make the :earth_asia: a bette place.
-I write about my daring thoughts and ides [here](https://shubhankarnath.com/).
+I write about my daring thoughts and ideas [here](https://shubhankarnath.com/).

 GitHub is not the only place I drop code in but I dabble here and there.
 <!--